its-nks/IEEE-Open-Source-Week-2024/codeOfConduct.md

 ### 2. ⚠️Warning

-**Community Impact**: A violation through a single incident or series of actions.
+**Community Impact**: A violation through  single incident or series of actions.

 **Consequence**: A warning with consequences for continued behavior.
 No